On Using Certified Training towards Empirical Robustness: Previous Work on the Empirical Accuracy of Certified Training

-Furthermore, both works reported that certified training schemes (IBP for \citet{Gowal2018}, SABR and MTL-IBP for \cite{Mao2024}) can outperform multi-step attacks in terms of empirical robustness using \texttt{CNN-7} for $\epsilon=\nicefrac{8}{255}$ on CIFAR-10. \citet{Gowal2018} employ a $3200$-epoch training schedule, using which PGD-7 and IBP respectively attain $34.77\%$ and $24.95\%$ PGD-200-10 accuracy. \citet{Mao2024} rely instead on a $240$-epoch schedule and again tune certified training schemes to maximize certified robustness, reporting $35.93\%$ AA accuracy for PGD-10-3, $36.11\%$ and $36.02\%$ MN-BaB empirical robustness for SABR and MTL-IBP, respectively.
+Furthermore, \citet{Gowal2018,Mao2024} reported that certified training schemes (IBP for \citet{Gowal2018}, SABR and MTL-IBP for \cite{Mao2024}) can outperform multi-step attacks in terms of empirical robustness using \texttt{CNN-7} for $\epsilon=\nicefrac{8}{255}$ on CIFAR-10. \citet{Gowal2018} employ a $3200$-epoch training schedule, using which PGD-7 and IBP respectively attain $34.77\%$ and $24.95\%$ PGD-200-10 accuracy. \citet{Mao2024} rely instead on a $240$-epoch schedule and again tune certified training schemes to maximize certified robustness, reporting $35.93\%$ AA accuracy for PGD-10-3, $36.11\%$ and $36.02\%$ MN-BaB empirical robustness for SABR and MTL-IBP, respectively.
+In addition, \citet{DeBartolomeis2023} reports better AA accuracy for IBP~\citep{Shi2021} ($32.5\%$), using a $160$-epoch schedule, compared to 10-step AutoPGD~\citep{Croce2020} ($30.2\%$) on CIFAR-10 for $\epsilon=\nicefrac{8}{255}$ using a residual network.
+However, as for their MNIST experiments, the comparison employs different training schedules and optimizers for the various methods, and features an empirically weak adversarial training baseline.
 We remark that N-FGSM already attains $37.76\%$ average AA accuracy using the same network architecture in table~\ref{fig-table-long-schedule}, outperforming the results reported above for both adversarial and certified training, and highlighting the importance of strong baselines and appropriate regularization.
 In fact, differently from \citet{Mao2024}, who adopt $\ell_1$ regularization also for the adversarial training baselines, we use weight decay (with coefficient $5 \times 10^{-5}$), which is more commonly adopted in the adversarial training literature to combat robust overfitting.